-I started as a kid with a old camera
+I started as a kid with an old camera

-When I was a very little boy, at the age of four, I was given a really old film camera – a Box Brownie.
+When I was a very little boy, I was given a really old film camera – a Box Brownie.
 I got the bug, and I can’t remember a time where I did not have a camera.
 I literally have always been a photographer!

 How I started with wedding photography

-In the main, whilst I learnt a lot about wedding photography, I also learnt what I i did not like about wedding photography.
+In the main, whilst I learned a lot about wedding photography, I also learned what I did not like about wedding photography.
 Photography in the UK in the 1980’s was very traditional, formal, and rigid.
 Photographers worked through a routine.

-Did your know… That back in the day we shot several weddings a day, often back to back at the same church or registry office.
-We would then drive round all of the venues later to take a few shots at the evening venues.
+Did you know… That back in the day we shot several weddings a day, often back to back at the same church or registry office.
+We would then drive around all of the venues later to take a few shots at the evening venues.
 We would wind back the film, and reload the same roll in the evening, winding it forwards to the next empty frame.
-Unlike today where I shoot 1000’s of wedding photographs in a day, we shot single rolls of 12 or 34 or 36 film, and delivered albums with 12, 24 or 36 photographs in them.
+Unlike today where I shoot 1000’s of wedding photographs in a day, we shot single rolls of 12 or 34 or 36 film and delivered albums with 12, 24 or 36 photographs in them.